-Janice Connolly BEM, Artistic Director
+Janice Connolly BEM, Outgoing Artistic Director

-Janice is a founder member of the company and has been the Artistic Director for the past 20 years.
+Janice is a founder member of the company and has been the Artistic Director for over 20 years.
 She has written, directed and performed in many projects for the company.
 Janice is a trained teacher and has worked both in mainstream education and as an education project worker for Barnardos.
 In 2017 Janice was awarded the British Empire Medal for services to Community Arts in the West Midlands.

 She is also a successful performer in her own right and has featured in series such as Peter Kay’s Phoenix Nights (Channel 4), Dead Man Weds (ITV) and Thin Ice (BBC2) as well as appearing twice in Coronation Street.
 Her recent theatre roles include include White Open Spaces (Pentabus), A Taste of Honey (New Vic Theatre, Stoke) and Tartuffe (The Rep, Birmingham).

 Board of Trustees

 Ellie Griffiths (Chair), Alison Finn, Angela Henry, Bethany Kapila, Margaret King, Hayley Meachin, Rebecca Phillips, Alice Tomlinson.